The next industrial revolution on Earth

 (microgravity) are affected by physical changes that occur in this unique environment, that is impossible to recreate on Earth.
 These changes include loss of gravity-dependent convection, negligible hydrodynamic shear, increased membrane fluidity, and lack of sedimentation.

 This leads to significant evolutions in the way that the cells respond to a wide array of environmental and internal biophysical stresses.
-Enzymatic, genetic, and epigenetic pathways change in Concert, leading to modifications in the shape, funetion, and behavior of cells and tissues.
+Enzymatic, genetic, and epigenetic pathways change changes occurring in concert, leading to modifications in shape and function.

 Space Cargo Unlimited believes these dynamics,